ga-wdi-boston/js-function-context-this-diagnostic/README.md

 run `grunt test` to run the included tests.
 Tests will tell you whether of not your responses are correct.

+**Note**: For this diagnostic, `grunt nag` will complain about example code we have provided for the questions.
+You are not required to fix this warnings.
+Only fix warnings that occur on lines you have written for your response.

 ## [License](LICENSE)

 Source code distributed under the MIT license.
 Text and other assets copyright